 You may be concerned about injury and consequential problems as the result of participating in a sport.
-Our team can review ‘on-field’ and ‘off-field’ incidents and provide tailored advice.
+Our team can review both on-field and off-field incidents and provide tailored advice.
 We have a particular expertise in the evolving debate about concussion and liability.

 A Member Protection Policy (MPP) is designed to enable a sport or associated organisation to deal with all the off-field occurrences that are not able to be dealt with under the on-field procedures.
-Most MPPs deal with things like child protection, taking images of children, discrimination, intimate relationships involving people in positions of power or authority, pregnancy and gender identity, responsible consumption of alcohol, smoke-free environment, bullying (including cyber bullying) and social networking: all issues that are relevant to the day to day operations of sporting organisations.
+Most MPPs deal with things such as child protection, taking images of children, discrimination, intimate relationships involving people in positions of power or authority, pregnancy and gender identity, responsible consumption of alcohol, smoke-free environments, bullying (including cyber bullying) and social networking: all issues that are relevant to the day-to-day operations of sporting organisations.

 The role of an elite athlete involves balancing their rights with the responsibilities that come with competing at an elite level.
 We can provide advice relating to: